Gaza war protests: Botswana

 In October and November 2023, marches were held in the capital, Gaborone to show solidarity with the Palestinians.

 Djibouti

 Hundreds of people, including foreign nationals, participated in a pro-Palestine march in Arta in November 2023.

 Ghana

 A National March for Palestine was held in Accra on 2 November, drawing thousands of participants.

 Kenya

-A protest in solidarity with Palestine was held in Nairobi on 25 January 2024 but was dispersed by police using tear gas.
-A pro-Palestine protest was also held on 14 March in Mombasa.
-Demonstrators showcased banners and waved the Palestinian flag, while slogans like "Cease the Violence", "End the Suffering of Innocent Lives" and "United with Gaza" were displayed.
+On 21 October 2023, hundreds of demonstrators in Mombasa showcased banners and waved the Palestinian flag, while slogans like "Cease the Violence", "End the Suffering of Innocent Lives" and "United with Gaza" were displayed.
+A protest in solidarity with Palestine was later held in Nairobi on 25 January 2024 but was dispersed by police using tear gas.
+A pro-Palestine protest was also held on 24 February in Mombasa.

 Libya

 In May 2024, students, faculty members, and employees at the University of Tripoli organized a demonstration in support of Palestine.
 In January 2025, dozens of Libyans in Tripoli, Misrata and other cities organized protests when an interview by the Government of National Unity's former Foreign Minister, Najla El Mangoush was broadcast on Al Jazeera, in which she said the government of Prime Minister Abdul Hamid Dbeibeh had coordinated her secret meeting with Israeli Foreign Minister Eli Cohen in Rome in August 2023.